 Solution.
 We do not have the solution to this problem at this time.
+But we are happy to discuss it with you during office hours.

 Exercise 8.9 (Cycle implies no topological order).

 Show that if a directed graph has a cycle, then it does not have a topological order.